primer/css/pages/css/components/header.md

 ## Header-link

-Add the `.Header-link` class to any anchor tags in the header to give the consistent styling and hover opacity.
-This component makes the links white, bold and 70% fade on hover.
+Add the `.Header-link` class to any anchor tags in the header to give them consistent styling and hover opacity.
+This class makes the links white, bold and 70% fade on hover.

 ```html title="Header-link"
 <div class="Header">